ionic-team/ionic-framework/core/src/foundations/README.md

 ## Design Tokens Architecture

-The Ionic Design Tokens are stored on `core/src/foundations/_design-tokens.json`.
+The Ionic Design Tokens are stored on `core/src/foundations/tokens`.
+Here we have the abstract primitive tokens that will be common between all themes.
+Inside the `core/src/foundations/tokens/theme` we have the tokens that are specific to the new IOnic Theme, like primary colors, font-family and color states.

-Currently, five categories of tokens are stored:
+Currently, six categories of tokens are stored:

 - Colors
 - Font
-- Space
+- Scale
 - Border
 - Elevation
+- Z-index

 Using [Style Dictionary](https://amzn.github.io/style-dictionary/), these tokens generate 3 files inside `core/src/foundations`: